 We created this section on our website to help you keep track of how the latest Scottish Government coronavirus guidance may affect additional support for learning.
 We keep it updated as things change so it is a good idea to check back regularly.

-- tried to answer what we think will be the main questions and concerns families have been raising with us about attending school and nursery during coronavirus
+- tried to answer some of the main questions and concerns families have been raising with us about attending school and nursery during coronavirus

 - explained some changes to the law on additional support for learning

 - explained the plans for exams and course assessments for 2020/21.

 If you have a question that we have not answered in the sections below, or if you have other concerns about your child’s additional support for learning, please get in touch with our helpline.
 We will listen to your concerns and do our best to answer any questions you may have.

 You can also keep up to date with the latest developments on Twitter and Facebook.

 Our website for children and young people, Reach, has lots of information and advice for your child about their learning and support during coronavirus which is also updated regularly.

 In this section, we will answer questions about health and safety, and the support your child should now be getting from their school or nursery.
 Our answers are all based on Scottish Government guidance.